 Gibson received his commission through the Air Force Academy in 1988 and subsequently earned a master’s degree in management from Colorado Christian University and a master’s in airpower art and science from the School of Advanced Airpower Studies at Maxwell Air Force Base.
 In 2007, he was a national security fellow at Harvard University’s John F. Kennedy School of Government.
 Gibson has also served as an instructor pilot for the T-37 Tweet, C-5 Galaxy, TG-7A motorglider and KC-135 Stratotanker.

-In December 2017, Gibson succeeded Dr. Gregory Alan Thornbury as the College’s acting president.
+In December 2017, Gibson succeeded Dr. Gregory Alan Thornbury and became the College’s acting president.
 The Board of Trustees formally announced Gibson as the seventh president of The King’s College in August 2018.
 Upon Gibson’s appointment, Chairman of the Board Tim Dunn said, “Since joining the administration in June 2016, President Gibson has challenged the College toward higher levels of excellence, drawing from his thirty year career of operational responsibilities in the United States Air Force.
 Just as important as those managerial capabilities, President Gibson has a ministry heart, leaving the high station of the rank of General in order to join The King’s College.
-I am confident that President Gibson will guide this institution in integrity to its Christian calling and will continue to serve as beacon for this community.”
+I am confident that President Gibson will guide this institution in integrity to its Christian calling and will continue to serve as a beacon for this community.”

 Time at King's: June 2016 to Present